Mad About Berries

 No Need for Fertilizers

 Rosemary is an herb that doesn’t need fertilizers.
 However, it should be ensured the soil contains some lime.
-If growth is slow or stunted or the plants look pale yellow, fertilizer should be applied in early spring before the emergence of new growth.
+If growth is slow or stunted or the plants look pale yellow, organic fertilizer should be applied in early spring before the emergence of new growth.

 Any all-purpose fertilizer in liquid or dry form can work well as long as it’s used correctly.
 Avoid applying fertilizer straight on the plant to prevent leaf burn.